Parallelism and Time in Hierarchical Self-Assembly: Introduction

+Section~\ref{sec-time-complexity-lower-bound} shows our main result, Theorem~\ref{thm-hier-partial-order-slow}, a linear-time lower bound on a certain class of hierarchical tile systems.
+In~\cite{AdChGoHu01} the authors define a class of deterministic seeded tile systems known as \emph{partial order systems}, which intuitively are those systems that enforce a precedence relationship (in terms of time of attachment) between any neighboring tiles in the unique terminal assembly that bind with positive strength.
+We extend the definition of partial order systems in a natural way to hierarchical systems, and for this special case of systems, we answer the question of~\cite{AdChGoHu01} \emph{negatively}, showing that $\Omega(D)$ time is required to assemble any structure with diameter $D$.
+Thus, for the purpose of speeding up self-assembly of partial order systems, the parallelism of the hierarchical assembly model is of no use whatsoever.

-Finally, to show that our partial order hypothesis is necessary to obtain a linear-time lower bound, we construct a hierarchical tile system that, according to our model of assembly time, can assemble a rectangle in time sublinear in its diameter.
+Section~\ref{sec-fast-rectangle} shows that the partial order hypothesis is necessary to obtain a linear-time lower bound.
+There, we describe a hierarchical tile system that, according to our model of assembly time, can assemble a rectangle in time sublinear in its diameter.
 More precisely, we show that for infinitely many $n$, there is a hierarchical tile system that assembles an $n \times n'$ rectangle, where $n > n'$, in time $O(n^{4/5} \log n)$.
 The key idea is the use of both ``assembly parallelism'' and ``binding parallelism.''
-By ``assembly parallelism,'' we mean the form of parallelism discussed above, the ability of the hierarchical model to form multiple large assemblies independently in parallel.
-By ``binding parallelism,'' we mean the (much more modest) parallelism already present in the seeded model, the ability of a single tile or assembly to bind have multiple potential binding sites to which to attach on the ``main'' growing assembly.
+By ``assembly parallelism,'' we mean the form of parallelism discussed above: the ability of the hierarchical model to form multiple large assemblies independently in parallel.
+By ``binding parallelism,'' we mean the (much more modest) parallelism already present in the seeded model: the ability of a single tile or assembly to have multiple potential binding sites to which to attach on the ``main'' growing assembly.
 If there are $k$ such binding sites, the \emph{first} such attachment will occur in expected time $\frac{1}{k}$ times that of the expected time for any \emph{fixed} binding site to receive an attachment, a fact exploited in our tile system to achieve a speedup.
+We note that Theorem~\ref{thm-seeded-time-lower-bound} implies that ``binding parallelism'' alone --- i.e., the seeded model --- cannot achieve assembly time sublinear in the diameter of the shape.